ChainTerra/BTCLT-Guide/about.md

 ---
 CloutPool works on a series of innovative technologies centered around mining for and supporting the BitClout ecosystem.
 They are a third party project not directly tied to or affiliated with the development team behind BitClout.

-This guide is being created to provide to you insights regarding the mining process, software setup, and different configurations so that you are able to get started much quicker.
+This guide is being created to provide insights regarding the mining process, software setup, and different configurations so that you are able to get started much quicker.
 Currently this guide is experimental, but shall be updated as time progresses.

 **Insights such as**
 1. Software needed